jedrzejkopiszka/Data-Science/README.md

 ## Polish Pizzeria
 Multivariete time-series forecasting based on data from .csv file.
 The goal is to predict daily pizza sales.

+## Wuhan Blood
+EDA, imputation of missing values.
+Study based on article in "Nature".
+Dataset provided by article's authors - tabular data collected in hospital in Wuhan, China around 01/02.2020